 An open access editorial (whose title I have borrowed for the headline), by the Dutch biologist Dave Speijer, is worth a look in relation to this issue.

-“[E]volutionary theory,” he writes, “invites us to tolerate exceptions.”
+“[E]volutionary complexity,” he writes, “invites us to tolerate exceptions.”
 I think this is exactly wrong.
 A theory that predicted the exceptions to its rules and generalizations would convey knowledge.
 A theory that “tolerates exceptions,” however, will end up in a 1:1 mapping with whatever one observes — in which event, the theory is doing no work at all, simply wandering along behind the data like a puppy on a leash.

 Rationalizing Failed Predictions